Bullying vs Cyber Bullying: Difference and Comparison

 What is Cyber Bullying?

 Cyberbullying is characterized by a series of contacts, including threatening information or threats of physical harm.
-When technology is available to both parties, harassment is often two-way, causing the victim to become a cyberbully.
+When technology is available to both parties, harassment is two-way, causing the victim to become a cyberbully.

 Cyberbullying is a form of harassment that includes adolescents, preteens, or adolescents and occurs outside the normal reality of direct interaction.

-These young people often suffer from harassment, threats, humiliation, or embarrassment by other children or young people who use the Internet or other electronic communication methods.
+These young people suffer from harassment, threats, humiliation, or embarrassment by other children or young people who use the Internet or other electronic communication methods.

 Bullying that takes place via the internet is referred to as cyberbullying.
 This may take the form of sending harsh comments, excluding someone from the group, creating a false profile about someone, or uploading offensive photos, videos, or information about them.